 - Is IT equipped with the right business skills that can anticipate and innovate to make the business more competitive?

 These issues, which all come down to culture and how IT acts, are determined by each individual within IT.
 How they embrace the operating norms set by IT, person by person, will determine the operating culture of IT.
 And we must remember that culture is fragile and can be fractured by one or two wrong hires.

 How to Optimize Hiring for ‘Culture Fit’

 Did you know that employees who are a good culture fit tend to have greater job satisfaction, superior job performance, and are more likely to stay with the company?
-When 89% of hiring failures are due to poor culture fit, screening for this quality is key to finding the right employees for your organization.
+When a large majority of hiring failures are due to poor culture fit, screening for this quality is key to finding the right employees for your organization.

 The Top 6 ‘Culture Fit’ Questions to Ask During Your Next Candidate Interview:

 - What are the three things that are most important to you in a job?

 - Tell me about a time in the last week when you’ve been satisfied, energized, and productive at work.
 What were you doing?

 - Tell me about a time in the last week when you’ve been dissatisfied, disengaged, energy-depleted, and unproductive at work.
 What were you doing?

 - What’s the most interesting thing about you that is not on your resume?

 - What would make you choose our company over others?

-- What’s the biggest misconception your coworkers have about you and why do they think that?
+- What’s the biggest misconception that your coworkers have about you, and why do they have that misconception?

 Are you looking to build the IT department of the future?
-Download the IT Competency Checklist to help you determine if your IT Department is ready to perform at sustainable peak levels for all necessary business skills in your organization.
-We also invite you to schedule a complimentary assessment with a member of our team.
+Download the IT Competency Checklist to help you determine if your IT Department is ready to perform at sustainable peak levels in your organization.